 GPR certification for Kinepolis Dordrecht and 's-Hertogenbosch

-Kinepolis works towards GPR certification for new build complexes in the Netherlands.
+Where feasible, Kinepolis aims to obtain a sustainability certificate for new build complexes.
+In the Netherlands, Kinepolis Dordrecht and 's Hertogenbosch have obtained GPR certification.
 GPR provides insight into the sustainability of real estate based on five criteria: Energy, Environment, Health, Quality of Use and Future Value.
 Each aspect is graded from 1 to 10 and the CO₂ emission is measured.
-Kinepolis Dordrecht and Kinepolis 's-Hertogenbosch earned an excellent report across the board and already have their GPR certificate.

-Laser projectors guarantee sublime image quality while using 30 to 40% less energy than xenon lamp projectors.
+Laser projectors guarantee sublime image quality while using 40% less energy than xenon lamp projectors.
 Since 2018, Kinepolis fully invests in laser projection.
-At the end of 2022, more than 40% of its screens worldwide will be laser, resulting from an additional 200 laser upgrades planned for 2022.
+At the end of 2023, almost 60% of its screens worldwide will be laser, resulting in 5.4 GWh annual energy savings.

 Care for employees